stagedml/pylightnix/docs/demos/HELLO.md

 By this definition we created `hello_src` variable of type [DRef](../Reference.md#pylightnix.types.DRef) which holds a reference to a **Derivation** of fetchurl stage.
+By specifying **PromisePath** src, we promise that realizations of this derivation will contain named file or folder.
+In this case we expect that 'hello-2.10' folder will exist.
+Pylightnix will check this promise and raise the exception if it is not fulfilled.

-Having a derivation reference means several things:
+Having a `hello_src` derivation reference means several things:

 * (a) Configuration of the corresponding stage has passed certain checks and does exist in the storage as a JSON object.
 * (b) Pylighnix knows how to **Realize** this stage, i.e. it has a Python function to produce some data (files) to put them in storage.
+* (c) Pylightnix noted the [promise](#pylightnix.types.PromisePath) made by `hello_src`.
+After it's realization, it will check that `hello-2.10` folder appears among build artifacts.

 For [fetchurl](../Reference.md#pylightnix.stages.fetchurl.fetchurl), the
 output data will contain the contents of URL, after downloading and